tahsin314/40th_place_solution_aptos2019-blindness-detection/README.md

 The task of this competition was to train DNN that can detect the level of severity.

 ### Our approach
-We treated the task as a regression problem.
-We experimented with several Resnet, SE-Resnet, Resnet, ResNext and SE-Resnext model until we found out that [Efficientnet](https://arxiv.org/abs/1905.11946) model performs better than most of the pretrained models in this competition.
+I treated the task as a regression problem.
+I experimented with several Resnet, SE-Resnet, Resnet, ResNext and SE-Resnext model until
+I found out that [Efficientnet](https://arxiv.org/abs/1905.11946) model performs better than most of the pretrained models in this competition.
 Our final silver winning solution was an ensemble of 5 different Efficientnet models.
 Here is an overview: